Anna-exe/match-pairs/README.md

 * [**Credits**](#credits)

 ### Planning stage
+* Website goal:
+    **Create a stress-free online game that offers players to improve their cognitive abilities in a fun and relaxing environment**
 * Target audiences:
     - Individuals who have interest for short online games that is training their memory
     - Individuals who see beauty in dark fantasy arts